mblue9/Bite-size-R-v2/README.md

 3. [Data manipulation using dplyr](https://mblue9.github.io/Bite-size-R-v2/articles/week3.html)  - Filtering and modifying tabular data, computing summary values, faceting with ggplot2.

-4. [Grouping, combining,and restructuring data for analysis](https://mblue9.github.io/Bite-size-R-v2/articles/week4.html) - Advanced grouping and summarization operations, joining data from different tables, customizing ggplot2 plots.
-The concept of 'tidy data', pivoting and separating operations, ggplot2 extras.
+4. [Grouping, combining,and restructuring data for analysis](https://mblue9.github.io/Bite-size-R-v2/articles/week4.html) - Advanced grouping and summarization operations, joining data from different tables, the concept of 'tidy data', pivoting and separating operations, customizing ggplot2 plots.

+**Competition!** Submit an Rmd report showing some of the skills you've learned, using the course data or your own data, as simple or as complex as you like.
+Submit after the course ends, by May 24th.
+Best report will win a small prize.

+# Resources

+Refer to the [R for Data Science book](https://r4ds.had.co.nz/index.html) for more information on the topics covered in this course.